Ohio Harness Racing Hall of Fame

 Year of Induction: 2016

-Wollam began his illustrious career in 1965 working for Forrest Short.
-Since then, Wollam has tallied 1,784 trips to the winners as a trainer and 1,139 in the sulky.
-He also has 12 Ohio Sires Stakes Championships with such standouts as Full Count, Count Me in, Doink N Doni, Contessa Leigh, and Neely's Messenger.
+Wollam was born on June 12, 1949, and began his Standardbred career at 16 years old in 1965 working for Forrest Short.
+He went on to record 1,936 training victories with over $15.8 million in earnings to go with 1,152 wins and more than $5.7 million in earnings as a driver.
+Along the way, he collected 12 OSS Championships with such standouts as Full Count, Count Me in, Doink N Doni, Contessa Leigh, and Neely's Messenger.
+[More...]